mulugetatesfaw/Django_WebApp/README.md

-Why Clinic management System in EBG?
+# Why Clinic management System in EBG?

 The following points briefly explain why clinic management system is so important and should be implemented in EBG?
-•	When the clinic staff or nurses work on manual paper work it kills a lot of time and they have a tendency to commit errors when they organize the document manually.
+•When the clinic staff or nurses work on manual paper work it kills a lot of time and they have a tendency to commit errors when they organize the document manually.
-•	The patients need accurate and reliable information about their status in the clinic.
+•The patients need accurate and reliable information about their status in the clinic.
-•	The patients need to know the amount of the money they used from their annual allowable amount insurance and check the limit if it reaches or not at the maximum refund amount at any instance of time.
+•The patients need to know the amount of the money they used from their annual allowable amount insurance and check the limit if it reaches or not at the maximum refund amount at any instance of time.

 # Django_WebApp General Objective
 The main objective of this project is to create a fast, efficient and time saving system for the working environment and decreases the work overload currently imposed to the clinic staffs of the company.
 This system will change the existing manual paper work system to computerized system.
 It will provide the clinic staffs to concentrate on very critical and important issues rather than wasting time on this type of simple work after it solved.

-Specific Objectives
+# Specific Objectives

 The specific objectives are:
 •	Creating graphical user interface for the clinic staff users